What does it look like to think Biblically about immigration?

 Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
 Speak up and judge fairly; defend the rights of the poor and needy.
 (Proverbs 31:8)

-Arrive Ministries’ commitment to advocacy for justice and on behalf of the poor and oppressed is based on biblical truths and on the example of Jesus.
+Arrive Ministries’ commitment to advocate for justice on behalf of the poor and oppressed is based on biblical truths and on the example of Jesus.
 Scripture constantly emphasizes the importance of showing compassion (Matthew 25:31-46), seeking justice (Isaiah 58:1-14), defending what is right (Proverbs 31:8) and showing mercy (Micah 6:8).

 Arrive Ministries seeks to follow the example of Christ, who intervenes on our behalf to God, as our advocate.
 Because of Christ’s love and support of us, we receive freedom and eternal life.
 As Christians we are called to be Christ’s ambassadors (2 Corinthians 5:20), representing Christ to the world and speaking on His behalf.
 For this reason, we also defend those who are oppressed, weak and who do not have a voice of their own, whether in Darfur, Burma or the U.S., just as Christ defends us.